Salesforce.com: A Forensic Review On What Has Been An Unattractive Investment

 CRM - How will it satisfy investors in 2017?

 I confess that this has not been a fun article to write.
 I do not like to lose - and yet this has been one of my worst picks over the past year.
 Salesforce.com (NYSE:CRM) has not been the most satisfying stock to own in 2016.
 And I have owned it for much of the time.
 Some indeed might describe its share price performance over these past 12 months as that of an annus horribilis.
-The shares are down nearly 12% as I write this and have significantly underperformed the IGV index which is up almost 7%.
+The shares are down nearly 12% as I write this and have significantly underperformed the IGV index, which is up almost 7%.
 And lest I try to avoid taking blame for my own opinions, the shares have lost about the same percentage since I initially proclaimed my positive outlook for the shares in this forum.
 I got that one wrong - dead wrong this past year.

 After looking through some notes and assumptions about 2017, I have a hard time in forecasting that things are going to dramatically change.
 I am, perhaps, more optimistic than some regarding the outlook for this company's operating performance in the coming fiscal year.
 But as I walk down memory lane with you, I am wondering exactly what is going to change.

-The shares are cheaper of course - quite a bit cheaper.
+The shares are cheaper, of course - quite a bit cheaper.
 They sell at an ES/S of about 4.7X, far less than they have historically.
-The P/E on non-GAAP earnings estimates is still 54X, and the earnings are non-GAAP - the company does not yet make GAAP profits although that troubles me less than it does some.
+The P/E on non-GAAP earnings estimates is still 54X and the earnings are non-GAAP - the company does not yet make GAAP profits although that troubles me less than it does some.
 But the free cash flow yield, as I calculate it, is likely to be about 3.7% next year and investors seem to feel that they need more based on their expectation for growth.

 I make the case in this article that Salesforce could be bought - and I think that is a little bit more than wishful thinking.
 But I also make the case that this management team is likely to take risks in terms of acquisitions that some investors will not find palatable.
 The latter is more likely than the former.